Andy BoutleHead of Digital ConstructionMain Contractor

 The implementation

 The key to adoption was not trying to do everything at once.
 Andy’s advice is straightforward: identify a use case, start small and test.
-Work with at least one other person as a resource builder — Andy had Abdelrahman, and together they mapped out the entire table relationship structure.
-Some Python knowledge helps but is not essential.
-Bring IT along for the ride early to avoid architecture conflicts.
+Work with at least one other person as a resource builder , Andy had Abdelrahman, and together they mapped out the entire table relationship structure.
+Bring IT along for the ride early to align on architecture.
 And once you have a working example, engage other departments and empower them to start building their own resources.

 Before & after